D4mo/tredolist/README.md

 * new list layouts
 * new dynamic color themes

+Get rid of Todo / In Progress / Done lists!
+Now your cards get colored according to their status.
 Here is how the [Tredolist](https://trello.com/b/af1CpwBl/tredolist) Trello board looks like in bright colors:

 ![Tredolist board](https://raw.githubusercontent.com/gwened/tredolist/master/screenshots/tredolist-mainscreenshot.png)